lenaarenot/Midas-4-Dataset-Preporation-and-Workflows-for-Galaxy/README.md

-# Midas_4_code
+# Midas4 code
-code to change Midas4, the global waste water treatment plant data set
+Midas4 is the global waste water treatment plant data set available online.
+The data set was chenged to fit the requirements of my Thesis and to work with it on galaxy.eu